 Installation

 Supported operating systems

 TexturePacker is a GUI and command line tool to create sprite sheets or sprite atlases.
-Without specifying any additional options TexturePacker already creates very good results, but you also have many options available to adjust things to your needs.
+Without specifying any additional options, TexturePacker already creates very good results, but you also have many options available to adjust things to your needs.

-• Windows 8 and newer, including Windows 11
+• Windows 10 and Windows 11

-• Ubuntu 20 and newer
+• Ubuntu 22 and newer as .deb package

+Installation